 - By 2020, the University will prohibit the sale, procurement, or distribution of Expanded Polystyrene (EPS) other than that utilized for laboratory supply or medical packaging products.

 Progress Towards Goals

-total diversion rate was 69 percent.
-However, excluding medical centers, the systemwide diversion rate was 76 percent this year, up 4 percent from last year.
-UC Irvine continues to achieve the highest waste diversion rate at 80 percent (not including C&D).
-UC Riverside (78 percent), UC San Francisco (74 percent), UC Davis (72 percent) and UC Santa Barbara (68 percent) are not far behind.
+UC Irvine continues to achieve the highest waste diversion rate at 82 percent (not including C&D).
+UCSF (78 percent), Berkeley Lab (76 percent), and UC Davis (72 percent) are not far behind.

 Complementing the 2020 zero waste goal, revisions to the Sustainable Practices Policy set waste reduction goals for each campus.
 Additionally, the zero waste policy language was updated to support the integration of waste, climate and other sustainability goals, including the reduction of embodied carbon in the supply chain through the promotion of a circular economy and the management of organic waste to promote atmospheric carbon reduction.
 In support of this goal, waste reporting will include tracking estimated scope 3 greenhouse gas emissions.